Rivian: Facilities

 Rivian is headquartered in Irvine, California, with its location focusing on vehicle engineering and design, propulsion and battery system development, and commercial functions.
 Rivian's sole production factory in Normal, Illinois, manufactures vehicle components, such as battery packs.
 The 2.6-million-square-foot (240,000 m^{2}) plant has a paint shop, robotics, stamping machines, and other production equipment, such as injection molding.
 Rivian's facility in Plymouth, Michigan, focuses on vehicle engineering, prototyping, supply chain, and accounting.
 Rivian's facility in Palo Alto, California, focuses on software development and engineering, including self-driving features.
 The company has additional office locations in Carson, California, and Woking, England, working on electric power conversion and advanced engineering, respectively.

 Rivian's Normal factory has steadily grown over the years.
-In July 2020, Rivian's plans for additions totaling 576,000 sq ft to its production facility were approved by the town council.
-In October 2021, Rivian made public plans to grow the facility with a 623000 sqft addition to be built on the west side of the existing facility, which if built would bring the total Rivian facility size to 3900000 sqft.
+In July 2020, Rivian's plans for additions totaling 576,000 ft2 its production facility were approved by the town council.
+In October 2021, Rivian made public plans to grow the facility with a 623000 ft2 addition to be built on the west side of the existing facility, which if built would bring the total Rivian facility size to 3900000 ft2.

 In December 2021, Rivian announced plans to build a $5 billion battery and assembly plant east of Atlanta.
 Construction is planned to begin in summer 2022 with car production beginning in 2024 with plans to manufacture up to 400,000 vehicles a year.
 The plant is currently projected to employ 7,500 workers with possible growth to 10,000 workers.
 Some locals are opposed to the Rivian plant with reasons such as environmental concerns and government costs, including Georgia proposing to allocate $125 million for costs associated with the factory.
 In early 2024, the company announced that it was putting on hold construction of the Georgia plant, the land for which had been at least 90% graded.
 For the present, all vehicles will continue to be made in the Normal plant.